-The existing structure is designated as a Contributing building in the Miami Beach Historic Properties Database.
+The existing home is classified as Contributing in the Miami Beach Historic Properties Database.
+The 1-story rear accessory structure is not classified.

 e.
-Retention of the Building, Structure, Improvement, Landscape Feature or Site promotes the general welfare of the City by providing an opportunity for study of local history, architecture, and design or by developing an understanding of the importance and value of a particular culture and heritage.
+Retention of the Building, Structure, Improvement, Landscape Feature or Site promotes the general welfare of the City by providing an opportunity for study of local history, architecture and design or by developing an understanding of the importance and value of a particular culture and heritage.

-The retention of the subject structure is critical to developing an understanding of an important Miami Beach architectural style.
+The retention of the Contributing structure is critical to developing an understanding of an important early Miami Beach architectural style.